 Space Micro has been awarded a Phase I Small Business Innovation Research (SBIR) contract by NASA.
-This research and development will design an advanced space camera to operate in extreme radiation environments.
+This research and development will design a super rad-hard space camera to operate in extreme radiation environments.

-The Phase I SBIR contract will span six months, and if successful, will transition into a full 24 month development.
+The Phase I SBIR contract will span six months, and if successful, will transition into full 24-month development.

 About Space Micro Inc.

 Space Micro Inc. is a San Diego, CA-based engineering-driven supplier of affordable, high-performance, radiation-hardened communications, guidance and navigation, and digital systems.
 Space Micro’s solutions, which include TT&C transmitters, mission data transmitters, star trackers, image processors and C&DH systems, are used in commercial, civil, and military applications around the world.